 It is your responsibility to clean up your work area when you are done your project in the NanoFab facility.

 Please make arrangements in advance if you are going to require technical assistance for your work, as drop in requests may not be attended to.

 The valves for equipment that uses CDA, N_2 , or vacuum MUST BE CLOSED when you are finished with the tool.

-1.3 REMOVING ITEMS FROM THE NANOFAB FACILITIES PLEASE DO NOT remove any items from the labs: Most labware (including beakers, tweezers etc.) have been assigned for specific uses and areas.
+1.3 REMOVING ITEMS FROM THE NANOFAB FACILITIES

+PLEASE DO NOT remove any items from the labs:

+- Most labware (including beakers, tweezers etc.) have been assigned for specific uses and areas.
 Do not remove labware from their designated areas.
 Use accordingly or ask if in doubt.
-If you need new labware please ask.
-The NanoFab provides most tools and consumables to maintain and support all user activities.
+If you need new labware please ask. - The NanoFab provides most tools and consumables to maintain and support all user activities.
 Nothing is ever to be taken out of the labs unless it belongs specifically to that user or their group.
 Permission can be granted by a lab administrator.
+Such items include:

+Gel packs, sample/wafer storage, wafer pucks, glassware, dishes, chemicals, gloves, attire, clean room paper, documents, labels and signs, equipment manuals, CD's, USB keys, deposition materials, wafers, polishing films, tools, knife blades, pens/markers, stationary items, wipes, tape, pipettes and syringes, computer peripherals and cables.

+Removing anything from the NanoFab facilities without permission is considered theft and will be dealt with accordingly.

-Such items include: □ Sheets: there are labware request spreadsheets posted inside each of the NanoFab labs.
+Sheets: there are labware request spreadsheets posted inside each of the NanoFAb labs.
 Please use them.

-1.4 SKEDDA ONLINE BOOKING SYSTEM Authorized users will be provided with a link to register themselves for the Skedda online booking system.
-Users must make a reservation through the online booking system in order to use the facilities.
+1.4 SKEDDA ONLINE BOOKING SYSTEM

+Authorized users will be provided with a link to register themselves for the Skedda online booking system.

+Users must make a reservation through the online booking system in order to use the facilities and ONLY the instruments that are already trained and signed off.
 Equipment must be booked on the Skedda online booking system before use even if the tool appears to be available or if using the tools outside operational hours.

 Bookings can be cancelled up to 24 hours prior to the reservation time if the user no longer requires the facilities for the timeslot booked.
 Please cancel the reservation to provide other users with the available timeslot.
 After not doing so two times, the user's reservation privileges will be revoked.
 If you must cancel your booking less than 24 hours in advance, you must contact the NanoFab Administrative Assistant (nanofabadmin@uottawa.ca, ext.
-7632).
+7632) or Spyros Ntais (sntais@uottawa.ca, ext.
+7221)

 Only book tools for the amount of time needed.
 Failure to show up one hour after the reserved timeslot can result in losing the timeslot.

-If there is a problem with the booking system, please inform a lab manager and contact nanofabadmin@uottawa.ca .
-1.4 MULTI-USER FACILITY MANNERS AND CULTURE Every tool is unique, and quite often things do not go as planned.
+If there is a problem with the booking system, please inform a lab manager and contact nanofabadmin@uottawa.ca

+1.5 MULTI-USER FACILITY MANNERS AND CULTURE

+Every tool is unique, and quite often things do not go as planned.
 Users have the right to adhere (to the minute) with the Skedda booking system.
 Allowing previous tool users to complete their work (if they are close to finishing) is common practice and good manners (both personal and professional).
 Communicating with other users and being willing to negotiate tool time and use is often necessary in a multi-user facility.

 If you do have to handle someone else's sample, please treat their sample as though it were your own.

-1.5 CONSEQUENCES FOR BREAKING LABORATORY RULES
+1.6 CONSEQUENCES FOR BREAKING LABORATORY RULES